CULTURE FILES // CLAIRE FINKELSTEIN'S CONSTITUTIONAL ASSESSMENT AT 250 YEARS

 Volume 7 // Issue 3 // Winter 2026 // Denial

-by Claire Finklestein
+by Claire Finkelstein

-I. A Republic if We Can Keep It
+I. A Republic, if We Can Keep It

 II.
 Did the Framers Underestimate the Risk that Presidential Power Would be Abused?

 The Anti-Federalists were worried in the other direction, of course, but their worry mostly extended to preserving the power of the states.
-They appear to have paid inadequate attention to the question of whether the intended checks and balances in the federal government would fail to hold under the pressure exerted by a president who abused the power of his office.
+They appear to have paid inadequate attention to whether the intended checks and balances in the federal government would fail to hold under the pressure exerted by a president who abused the power of his office.

 III.
 Equality Before the Law